094459/newsletter-oss-projects/README.md

 **ec2RuntimeMonitor**

 [ec2RuntimeMonitor](https://aws-oss.beachgeek.co.uk/3ra) EC2 runtime monitor is a serverless solution to get a notification when an EC2 instance is running for a time exceeding a user defined threshold.
 The README covers use cases why you might find this useful, but principally cost optimisation as well as reducing your carbon footprint are two key reasons why this might be a useful tool to keep your toolkit. (#193)

+**integrate-control-tower-with-ipam**

+[integrate-control-tower-with-ipam](https://aws-oss.beachgeek.co.uk/41f) This project implements a solution which integrates Amazon IP Address Management (IPAM) within AWS Control Tower through the use of Lifecycle Events.
+It presents the architecture view and shows how this solution extends your AWS Control Tower environment with Amazon IPAM to allow teams to access IPAM pools for their workload accounts.(#202)

+**orgs-prescriptive-guidance**

+[orgs-prescriptive-guidance](https://aws-oss.beachgeek.co.uk/41g) This repository contains a collection of AWS CloudFormation templates to create up an AWS Organizations structure.
+So if you are looking to implement this, or are curious and want to dig into the code to find out more, check out this repo. (#202)

 **powerpipe**